codsen/codsen/packages/string-match-left-right/readme.md

 Final result = Boolean value of **matching** AND Boolean value of **callback**

-This means, if you set a callback and forget to return a truthy value from it, even if there was a match, return would be `false`, because both match comparison AND the callback have to be _truthy_ to yield _truthy_ output (which is output not as `true` but as matched string value).
+This means, if you set a callback and forget to return a truthy value from it, even if there was a match, return would be `false`, because both match comparison AND the callback have to be _truthy_ to yield _truthy_ output.

 You can also use the callback inline: